 Here are some examples of negligence that can lead to infant seizures:

-- A mother’s condition is not diagnosed and treated.
+- When a mother’s condition is not properly diagnosed and treated.

 - Failure to recognize a newborn who is macrosomic.

-- Failure to respond to bleeding in a timely manner.
+- Failure to properly respond to bleeding in a timely manner.

 - Failure to treat a mother’s high blood pressure (preeclampsia).